 Waffen SS Grenadier Regiment, Rhona.
 Diehm succeeded SS Obergruppeführer

 , Friedrich Jeckeln, Jeckeln was hanged age 51, in Riga,

 until October 1944, in the Region Belgium/ North of France.
 Diehm then became the SS Führer of the SS Hauptamt under Reinhard Heydrich

 Diehm hunted Jews until the end of the war, but wasn’t trailed for his crimes.
 Diehm was only released from the Soviet prisoner-of-war nine years later, in mid-January 1954, and returned to Germany, where he lived for a short time in Zuffenhausen, then again with his family in Rottenacke

 Death and burial ground of Diehm, Christoph Ludwig.

-After the war he again lived in Rottenacker where he died at the age of 68, on 21-02-1960 and he is buried on the small cemetery of Rottenacker.
+He lived for 6 years in Rottenacker where he died at the age of 68, on 21-02-1960 and he is buried on the small cemetery of Rottenacker.